alexshpilkin/studies/condit.md

 inside a response.
 A response just regular code executing in the dynamic scope of the signaller.

-## OFFER and AGREE
+## ESCAPE and RESUME

 A response does not have to perform a non-local exit, but if an error was signalled, it will probably want to, whether to retry the operation from some predetermined point, to return a substitute value from it, or to abort it.
 The non-local exit provided by `THROW` and would be suitable here, were it not so indiscriminate: `THROW` passes control to the closest `CATCH`, and that's it.
-The ability to list or inspect the available exits would also be useful.

-Thus, `OFFER` and `AGREE` implement on top of Forth `THROW` and `CATCH` a capability that is closer to their [Common Lisp][12] and [MACLISP][13]
-counterparts: an exit point established with `OFFER ( ... xt -- ... f )`
-is uniquely identified by its _offer tag_, which is passed to `xt` on top of the data stack, and `AGREE ( of -* )` requires the tag of the exit it should take.
-The offer stack can also be inspected, as it is maintained as linked frames on the frame stack: each exit frame has the pointer to the previous frame on top, and the pointer to the top frame is stored in (would-be user) variable `OFFERS`.
-An offer tag `of` is simply the pointer to the corresponding offer frame.
+Thus, `ESCAPE` and `RESUME` implement on top of Forth `THROW` and `CATCH` a capability that is closer to their [Common Lisp][12] and [MACLISP][13] counterparts: an exit point established with `RESUME ( ... xt -- ... f )` is uniquely identified by its _tag_, which is passed to `xt` on top of the data stack, and `ESCAPE ( tag -* )` requires the tag of the exit it should take.

-The actual implementation of `AGREE` is then simply `THROW`, while `OFFER`, after performing a `CATCH`, compares the offer tag on top of the data stack with the current frame address and either exits to user code or re`THROW`s, taking the offer frame it created off the offer stack in both cases.
+The tag is implemented as the frame pointer at the moment `RESUME` is entered.
+The actual implementation of `ESCAPE` is then simply `THROW`, while `RESUME`, after performing a `CATCH`, compares the tag on top of the data stack with the current frame pointer and either exits to user code or re`THROW`s.
 Unfortunately, this protocol has to more or less monopolize `THROW` and `CATCH`.
-A notable exception is cleanup code that must be executed every time control goes out of a protected block of code: this cannot be implemented with `OFFER` and `AGREE` and must instead be done using `THROW` and `CATCH` themselves:
+A notable exception is cleanup code that must be executed every time control goes out of a protected block of code: this cannot be implemented with `ESCAPE` and `RESUME` and must instead be done using `THROW` and `CATCH` themselves:

 	protected-xt CATCH ( cleanup code ) IF THROW THEN